Xolani-M/git-internals/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the sageNinja License.